oracle/terraform-kubernetes-installer/docs/examples.md

 ## Replacing worker nodes using terraform taint

-We can use `terraform taint` to worker instances in a particular AD as "tainted", which will cause them to be destroyed and recreated on the next apply.
+We can use `terraform taint` to worker instances in a particular AD as "tainted", which will cause them to be drained, destroyed, and recreated on the next apply.
 This can be a useful strategy for reverting local changes or regenerating a misbehaving worker.

 ```bash